becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

 ### How do we use keyframes?

-First of all we have to create the keyframes animation, this can be achieved by simply creating a `@keyframes` css rule, next give it a name so we can call it later in our elements.
+First of all, we have to design the keyframes animation, this can be achieved by simply creating a `@keyframes` css rule, next give it a name so we can call it later in our elements.

 The next step is to define `from` and where `to` our animation should go.
 You will see it the following example,